 As a producer, I worked on the premier of Richard Foreman and Michael Gordon’s What to Wear at REDCAT and produced the Prague tour for Torry Bend’s puppet adaptation of Aimee Bender’s Loser.
 I have produced dozens of shows at the Edinburgh Festival Fringe including At Sundown—a devised physical theater piece on aging and memory.
-In Los Angeles, I produced the hit Gogol Project with the Rogue Artists Ensemble and Leiris/Picasso with Brimmer Street Theatre Company, both at the Bootleg Theater.
-In Houston, I produced Week 42 of Suzan-Lori Parks’ 365 Days / 365 Plays.
 I was associate producer on The Medea Project, a cross-cultural production of Medea in Athens and Los Angeles.
-Currently, I am developing a piece with his wife, writer Justine Garrett, about marketing, manipulation and meaning called Nudity, Free Beer, and Good for Kids, which will premiere at the 2014 Edinburgh Festival Fringe.
+I am currently developing a multi-site specific piece using the idea of technologically haunted spaces for the 2016 Edinburgh Festival Fringe called Transmission.

 As partner, and the “G”, in MPG Interactive, I have toured MicePaceMaze with Dave Mickey and David Peterson, an invisible sonic maze system using optical tracking technology, which received three Editor’s Choice awards at Maker Faire.

-I am a leader in the conversation on sustainability in the arts, and have spoken on arts and the environment, arts infrastructure, and new models of training at events and conference around the world.
+I write, speak and research sustainability in the arts.
 In 2013 I served as sustainability programme coordinator for World Stage Design in Cardiff, Wales and led the selection committee for the temporary sustainable theatre project built for that event, the Willow Theatre.
 I have spoken at gatherings hosted by St. Louis University, Live Design International, Theatre Communications Group (TCG), DanceUSA, the Association of Performing Arts Presenters, Americans for the Arts, the Western Association of Schools and Colleges (WASC), and European Theatre Network MITOS21.
 In 2007, I received the Richard E. Sherwood Award for emerging theater artists from the Center Theater Group (CTG) for the integration of ecologically sustainable practice into theater production.
-In 2009 and 2010 respectively, I traveled to COP15 in Copenhagen and COP16 in Cancun to document the artistic responses to these global climate talks.
-With the CSPA, I have been featured in American Theatre, DramaBiz, and on Inhabitat.com.
+And, In 2009 and 2010 respectively, I traveled to COP15 in Copenhagen and COP16 in Cancun to document the artistic responses to these global climate talks.